sunnylam13/gap_fill_make_021918_1/docs/scratch.md

 So that means we need to use regex to find the number of the very last and/or highest numbered file.

+## Tuesday, February 20, 2018 4:50 PM

+> Remember that Python’s string literals also use a backslash followed by numbers to allow including arbitrary characters in a string, so be sure to use a raw string when incorporating backreferences in a RE.
+[Source](https://docs.python.org/3/howto/regex.html)